 What to do: Strike a pose in the reflective Cloud Gate sculpture (affectionately known as The Bean).
 Splash around in the animated Crown Fountain, which literally makes faces at you.
 Join one of the free activities (family yoga, anyone?) on the big lawn or rent bikes from Bike and Roll Chicago or Divvy Bikes Millennium Park to ride to nearby Navy Pier.

 Where to stay: Both the Radisson Blu Aqua Hotel and the Swissotel Chicago on the Riverwalk are within three blocks of Millennium Park.

 Best for ages: 5-11

 Why go?
-This state park just outside a tiny Texas town 75 miles southwest of Dallas boasts some of the best preserved dinosaur tracks in the world.
+This state park just 75 miles southwest of Dallas boasts some of the best preserved dinosaur tracks in the world.

 What to do: In addition to walking in the humongous footprints left in the Paluxy River, take a covered wagon tour, mountain bike the trails, borrow a fishing pole from the park’s Tackle Loaner Program and visit the museums in downtown Glen Rose, the Dinosaur Capital of Texas.

-Where to stay: Pitch your tent or park your RV at Dinosaur Valley State Park.
-For more room, consider a suite at Glen Rose Inn Suites, Holiday Inn Express Suites or Best Western Dinosaur Valley Inn Suites.
+Where to stay: Pitch your tent or park your RV at Dinosaur Valley State Park, or consider Best Western Dinosaur Valley Inn Suites.

 More info: Texas.gov